Kilby: Occupational statistics

 Modern day Kilby has seen a shift in the distribution of those involved in occupational employment as compared to the 1881 census report.
 The 2011 census statistics showed that the most popular occupational employment sector in Kilby was the wholesale and retail trade and the repair of motor vehicles and motorcycles with 15.9% of the working population involved.
 This has changed from the 1881 census statistic of agriculture being the most prominent form of employment in Kilby with 30.1% of the working population being engaged in agriculture.
-Whereas in modern-day Kilby only 9.7% of the population is employed in agriculture,a difference of 20.4%.
+Whereas in modern-day Kilby only 9.7% of the population is employed in agriculture, a difference of 20.4%.
 The agricultural occupational sector began to nationally decline in the first half of the 20th century due to the industrialisation and mechanisation of agriculture.
 The agricultural sector was replaced by service industries as the major employment sector across England.
 This national trend can be seen within the industrial statistics available for Kilby where the prominent employment sector in 2011 was a service industry.
 The total number of persons employed in occupational sectors has decreased between 1881 and 2011.
 In 1881 the total number of people in employment was 152.
 This is greater than the 144 persons in employment sectors in Kilby in 2011.
 In 2011 the working population was smaller than 1881 even though the overall population of Kilby was greater than 1881.
 This can be attributed to children leaving school at a younger age in the 19th century to go to work, as opposed to the 21st century.

 Present day

 Kilby has only one pub called the Dog & Gun, an Anglican Primary School, a Parish Church and a park for the residents of Kilby.
 The park has a small football field, swings, a roundabout, and a picnic table.
 The park also has a wooden play castle with a tunnel slide, monkey bars and a climbing wall which was made by hand in 2019 by Tony Kilsby, a village resident for over 40 years.
 There is also a small elderly community.
 Kilby is located near the River Sence.
 The population of the Kilby civil parish (which includes the former parish of Foston) at the 2011 census was 270.

-Arriva Midlands operate service 49 through Kilby providing a regular bus service into Wigston Magna and Leicester.
+Arriva Midlands operate service 44A/44S through Kilby providing hourly bus services into Wigston Magna and Leicester.